BelaPlatform/bela_newBlog/docs/_posts/2020-06-05-hacking-the-banjo-jonathan-reus.markdown

 Well, there's still a lot of design work to be done.
 Now that I've got a prototype it would be great to make it more sturdy and solid.
 I'm also beginning to experiment with translating the Banjela extensions over to a standard banjo..
 I think the main question there would be mounting of the embedded electronics inside the pot in a way that doesn't disturb the natural vibrations of the drum skin.

-{% include single-image.html fileName="banjela/AmmyPhull-IKLECTIK.JPG" caption="3 folk songs: the premier performance with the Banjela at IKLECTIK in London, performing with members of the Augmented Instruments Lab and Kuljit Bhamra." %}

 Artistically I'm looking to further explore an extended sonic language for the banjo that carries with it a sense of multi-temporality.
 Making it possible that the multiple music histories of this instrument can co-exist and perhaps project towards the future.
 I'm also thinking about how these extended techniques and augmentations could work to making the banjo into a sculptural object - for example, autonomously playing banjos (and other drum or spiked lute-like objects) filling a space, or creating a virtual social communion of sorts.

 {% include vimeo.html vimeo="423539752" %}

+3 folk songs was the premier performance with the Banjela which took place at [IKLECTIK](https://iklectikartlab.com/) in London, performing with members of the Augmented Instruments Lab and Kuljit Bhamra.
 A big thank you to all those who supported me at the Centre for Digital Music and elsewhere with great discussions, conceptual and technical support, including: Andrew McPherson, Lia Mice, Laurel Pardue, Dana Immanuel, Duncan Menzies, Giulio Moro, Adán L. Benito Temprano, Giacomo Lepri, Jack Armitage, Charlotte Nordmoen, Francesca Ter-Berg and Fedor Tuinisse.
 In addition, I want to express extreme gratitude to the <a href="https://stimuleringsfonds.nl/en/">Dutch Creative Industries Fund</a> who supported the travel and stay costs of my residency through a development grant.

 {% include single-image.html fileName="banjela/sci-logo.png" %}